1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 I personally used 8x25mm springs (the yellow ones shown above) and M4x40mm countersunk head screws as that allowed me to add some bigger lock nut knobs I had laying around.
 So if you go with regular M4 lock nuts, 35mm (or *maybe* even 30mm) screws should be fine as well I guess.
 Those springs were part of a bundle from Capricorn, they came together with 1m of the Capricorn tube and a cutter (and a sticker) for a really fair price (about 11€ for everything together).

-!!! warning "Mind The Gap!"
+??? warning "Mind The Gap!"

     When using adjustable spacers, it's extremely important to keep an eye on the clearing underneath the bed while tramming the bed and therefore adjusting the height of the whole bedplate itself.
 You don't want to get the bed too low so that it hits or scratches the bracket of the y-axis motor mount!
-    This is extremely important when using silicone spacers as they most likely come in about the same height (18mm) of the regular stock spacers but will compress while tramming the bed!
     Also when adding insulation to the underside of the bed, the clearance has to be checked!

 ---